asv-soft/asv-drones/README.md

 ### 7.2 Deployment using GitHub Releases

-Our application is deployed using [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
+Our application is deployed using [GitHub Actions](https://docs.github.com/en/actions).

-Latest release can be found [here](https://github.com/asv-soft/asv-drones-sdr/releases).
+The latest release can be found [here](https://github.com/asv-soft/asv-drones/releases).

 ## 8. Contributing

 We welcome contributions from the community to help enhance and improve our project.
 Before contributing, please take a moment to review this guide.

 ### 8.1 Code Reviews